 - Hidden Assets View a list of hidden assets in the system.
 These are assets removed from the asset listings, see Inventory.
 You can restore hidden assets from this page. - Custom Fields Creates custom fields to tag assets with relevant information.
 The custom field can be plain text or it can be a link to an external resource. - Event Clusters Allows you to cluster together multiple similar events that occur within a designated time range for monitoring them.
 See Event Clusters. - PCAP Player Allows you to upload a PCAP file containing recorded network activity and "play" it on OT Security, loading the data into your system.
-See Environment. - Users and Roles View, edit, and export information about all user accounts. - User Settings View and edit information about the user who is currently logged into the system (Full Name, Username, and Password) and change the language used in the user interface (English, Japanese, Chinese, French, or German). - Local Users An administrator user can create local user accounts for specific users and assign a role to the account, see User Management. - User Groups An administrator user can view, edit, add, and delete user groups.
+See PCAP Player. - Users and Roles View, edit, and export information about all user accounts. - User Settings View and edit information about the user who is currently logged into the system (Full Name, Username, and Password) and change the language used in the user interface (English, Japanese, Chinese, French, or German). - Local Users An administrator user can create local user accounts for specific users and assign a role to the account, see User Management. - User Groups An administrator user can view, edit, add, and delete user groups.
 See User Management.

 - Authentication Servers User credentials can optionally be assigned using an LDAP Server, such as Active Directory.
 In this case, user privileges are managed on the Active Directory.
 See User Management. - Integrations Set up integration with other platforms.
 OT Security currently supports integration with Palo Alto Networks Next Generation Firewall (NGFW) and Aruba ClearPass, as well as with other Tenable products (Tenable Security Center and Tenable Vulnerability Management).
 See Integrations. - Servers View, create, and edit servers configured in your system.
 Separate screens are available for: - SMTP Servers SMTP servers enable Event notifications to be sent via email. - Syslog Servers Syslog servers enable Event logs to be logged on an external SIEM. - FortiGate Firewalls The OT Security-FortiGate integration allows you to send firewall policy suggestions to a FortiGate firewall based on the OT Security network events. - System Actions Shows a sub-menu of system activities.
-The sub-menu includes the following options: - System Backup Allows you to back up your OT Security appliance (except packet capture data).
-To restore the system from a backup file, see Manual Restore of a OT Security Backup.
-During the backup process, OT Security is unavailable to all users. - Export Settings Export OT Security platform configuration settings as an .ndg file to the local computer.
+The sub-menu includes the following options: - System Backup Starting in 3.18, you can take a backup and restore your OT Security using the Backup/Restore page in Tenable Core.
+For more information, see Application Data Backup and Restore.
+To restore using CLI, see Restore Backup Using CLI. - Export Settings Export OT Security platform configuration settings as an .ndg file to the local computer.
 This serves as a backup in case of a system reset or to import to a new OT Security platform. - Import Settings Imports OT Security platform configuration settings saved as an .ndg file on the local computer. - Download Diagnostic Data Creates a file with diagnostic data on the OT Security platform and stores it on the local computer. - Restart Restarts the OT Security platform.
 This is needed for activation of certain configuration changes.